SaraAlert/SaraAlert/README.md

 **Container Dependencies**

-Create a directory for the deployment.
-Move both docker compose files and both environment variable files from the previous section into this folder.
-Within this deployment directory, create a subdirectory called `tls` and place your `.key` and `.crt` files for the webserver inside.
-Name the files `puma.key` and `puma.crt`.
-Ensure the `.crt` and `.key` files within the `tls` directory are at least `0x004` permissions so they can be read inside the container.
+1. Create a directory for the deployment.
+2. Move both docker compose files and both environment variable files from the previous section into this folder.
+3. Within this deployment directory, create two subdirectories.
+* First, create `tls` and place your `.key` and `.crt` files for the webserver inside.
+* Name the files `puma.key` and `puma.crt`.
+* Ensure the `.crt` and `.key` files within the `tls` directory are at least `0x004` permissions so they can be read inside the container.
+* Second, create `/redis/conf` and place the `redis.conf` file from the root of this project in it.
+* Ensure the permissions are at least `0x660` so that Redis can write any additional configuration to the file if required for any additional configuration you may have put in that file. [source](https://hub.docker.com/_/redis/) (If you want to use your own redis.conf section)

 The Nginx configuration is also staged within the same directory.
 You will need to move the `nginx.conf` provided in the root of this repository into `~/tls/nginx.conf`.